Weatherhub/obsprocdoc/decoders/radiosonde.rst

 .. note::

-    * The *lndtbl*, *shptbl* are not used, although they are required as arguments and read in.
+    * The :code:`lndtbl`, :code:`shptbl` are not used, although they are required as arguments and read in.
-    * The path and file name of *upr_data* file are hard coded in the subroutines.
+    * The path and file name of :code:`upr_data` file are hard-wired in the subroutines.

 4. Compile the code
 ::